s0lst1c3/eaphammer/README.md

 Overview
 --------

-EAPHammer is a toolkit for performing targetted evil twin attacks against WPA2-Enterprise networks.
+EAPHammer is a toolkit for performing targeted evil twin attacks against WPA2-Enterprise networks.
 It is designed to be used in full scope wireless assessments and red team engagements.
 As such, focus is placed on providing an easy-to-use interface that can be leveraged to execute powerful wireless attacks with minimal manual configuration.
-To illustrate how fast this tool is, here's an example of how to setup and execute credential stealing evil twin attack against a WPA2-TTLS network in just two commands:
+To illustrate how fast this tool is, here's an example of how to setup and execute a credential stealing evil twin attack against a WPA2-TTLS network in just two commands:

 	# generate certificates
 	./eaphammer --cert-wizard